 Spirit of the APC

-The following document outlines the fundamental principles which underpinned the foundation of the APC in 2003, which have shaped the more recent APC Microbiome Institute, and which influence our constant striving for excellence.
+The following document outlines the fundamental principles which underpinned the foundation of the APC in 2003, which have shaped the more recent APC Microbiome Ireland, and which influence our constant striving for excellence.
 It is not a comprehensive reference document on policy; rather, it is intended as an overview to flag the defining features of the APC.